-5.3.
+4.3.
 Tectonic model for the evolution of central Madagascar

-Prior to the juxtaposition of the Itremo sub-domain and Ikalamavony Domain, we agree with previous interpretations that the Itremo Group was deposited on the Antananarivo

-Domain basement (Cox et al., 1998; 2004) and that the Ikalamavony Domain evolved as an exotic island arc terrane (Archibald et al., 2017a).
-The presence of the Imorona-Itsindro Suite in the Ikalamavony Domain suggests that it must have accreted to central Madagascar before c.
-850 Ma (Figure 11c).
-A large west-dipping thrust fault separating the Ikalamavony Domain from the Itremo sub-domain (Figure 6), possibly represents this suture zone (schematic thrust in Figure 11c).
-This implies west-dipping subduction, which is consistent with previous models for the accretion of the Ikalamavony Domain to central Madagascar (e.g. Boger et al., 2019).

-Based on the interpreted kinematics and overprinting relationships, deformation of the Ikalamavony Domain and Itremo sub-domain was the result of west-dipping subduction.
-Increasing deformation intensity in the Ikalamavony Domain and the orientation of structures imply that this subduction zone must have lain southwest of these domains.
-Based on cross-cutting relationships, the timing of deformation is constrained between c.
-750 and c.
-550 Ma.
-We suggest this was in response to the Vohibory Suture (Figure 11e).
+- The boundaries between the major domains in southern Madagascar represent possible suture zones - responsible for deformation in the Ikalamavony Domain and Itremo sub-domain.
+Prior to the - juxtaposition of the Itremo sub-domain and Ikalamavony Domain, we agree with previous - interpretations that the Itremo Group was deposited on the Antananarivo Domain basement (Figure - 10a) (Cox et al., 1998; 2004) and that the Ikalamavony Domain evolved as an exotic island arc terrane - (Figure 10b) (Archibald et al., 2017a).
+The presence of the Imorona-Itsindro Suite in the Ikalamavony - Domain indicates that it must have accreted to central Madagascar before c.
+850 Ma (Figure 10c).
+A - large west-dipping thrust fault separating the Ikalamavony Domain from the Itremo sub-domain - 470 (Figure 5; Figure 9), possibly represents this suture zone (schematic thrust in Figure 10c).
+This implies - west-dipping subduction, which is consistent with previous models for the accretion of the - Ikalamavony Domain to central Madagascar (e.g. Boger et al., 2019). - Based on the interpreted kinematics and overprinting relationships, deformation of the Ikalamavony - Domain and Itremo sub-domain was the result of continental collision.
+Increasing deformation - intensity in the Ikalamavony Domain and the orientation of structures imply that the collision zone - must have lain southwest of these domains.